 The I Ching, , "Book of Changes," is a Classic of Chinese literature.
 In it the two forces of Nature, and , are represented by a broken line, , and an unbroken line, , respectively, in order to model the different possible states of reality.
 Diagrams of three lines, "trigrams," are put together in pairs to make diagrams of six lines, "hexagrams."
 There are 23 or 8 possible trigrams, and 26 or 64 possible hexagrams.

 When I was living in Hawai'i in 1974, I began to think about diagrams that might represent Yin and Yang in a different way, using, not broken and unbroken lines, but crossed and uncrossed lines.
-This would leave a single line free to represent the Tao itself, which is beyond Yin and Yang (although, according to Taoism, with an affinity for Yin).
+This would leave a single line free to represent the Tao itself, which is beyond Yin and Yang (although, according to Taoism, with an affinity for Yin, while Confucianism is regarded as having an affinity for Yang).
 At left we see how this looks.
 A decision needed to be make, of course, about which was Yin and which was Yang.
 The broken line represented Yin because, being broken, it would be yielding, , which is an attribute of Yin.
 Similarly, I took the crossed lines, which might also look like the straight lines bent into each other, as equally suggestive of the yielding.

 With the broken and unbroken lines, there are eight possible combinations of three lines, and so eight trigrams.
 With crossed and uncrossed lines, there were only six possible combinations of three lines.
 This leaves two of the trigrams with no possible match in the new diagrams of six lines.
 I've let the Second Son and Second Daughter trigrams get bumped out at left.
 Pure Yang, the "Father," and pure Yin, the "Mother" seem pretty obvious for the diagrams with no crossed lines and all crossed lines, respectively.
 Exactly how the others match up is bound to be rather arbitrary.
 The colored boxes now indicate the symmetries of the diagrams.
 Purple boxes are for those symmetrical in three axes, i.e. they can be flipped left to right (in the y axis), flipped top to bottom (in the x axis), or spun around 180 degrees (in the z axis), and the result is identical in appearance to the way it started.
 The green boxes indicate the diagrams only symmetrical around the y axis, and the red those only symmetrical around the z axis.